relativitydev/relativity-trace-documentation/docs/administrator_guide/setup/system_health.md

 ### How to Run BIST

-> **NOTE:** BIST must be run on a separate, dedicated non-production workspace.
+> BIST must be run on a separate, dedicated non-production workspace.
 This is because **BIST** creates test documents/rules/terms that do not get removed.
+{: .info }

 -   First, you must set the Trace Configuration "Run Option" to Continuous
 -   Navigate to -\> Trace -\> Setup